 Attributes, which may or may not be present by definition in the DICOM Standard, but shall not present under the definition of IHE-RO will be included in the specification with a requirement to be absent.

-Attribute requirements of the attributes of sequence items contained in a sequence are applicable only, when the sequence is present.
+Attribute requirements are only in effect when the enclosing sequence item is present.
+For example, a type 1 attribute can be left out of content IF the enclosing sequence is not required and is not present.

 IHE and IHE-RO have defined requirements related to the support for and use of attributes in DICOM storage transactions by both Service Class Users (SCUs) and Service Class Providers (SCPs):